- Wolves with overly bushy tails. In Real Life, wolves have somewhat bushy tails, but not to the extent of foxes.

 - Skunks usually have "neater" tails that taper to a point, rather than the bushy brush-like ones they have in real life.
 The pattern will often be portrayed with two thin white stripes going through the tail, black at the ends, though typical real life skunks have tails with white at the ends.

-- Saber-toothed cats (particularly Smilodon) tend to be depicted with long tails similar to other big cats, instead of short tails like in real life.
+- Saber-toothed cats tend to be depicted with long tails similar to other big cats.
+Primitive saber-toothed cats like Machairodus have tails like this, but advanced ones like Smilodon have very stubby tails like a lynx or a bobcat.

 open/close all folders